oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-transform-data.md

     customer value.

-    First, we will drag **MOVIESALES_CA** into the canvas and drag **Aggregate** transform from above under **DATA TRANSFORM** bucket.
+    First, we will drag **MOVIESALES_CA** into the canvas and drag **Aggregate** transform from above under the **DATA TRANSFORM** bucket.
-    Also drag **QuintileBinning** transform into the canvas.
-This transform is in **DATA PREPARATION** bucket above.
+    Next, drag **QuintileBinning** transform into the canvas.
+This transform is in the **DATA PREPARATION** group above.

     There are many transforms available under different buckets to build the desired data flow.
-For this workshop, we will use few of them.
+For this workshop, we will use a few of them.

-    This should like below.
+    This should look like the below screenshot.

 ![Screenshot of bring source table and transforms](images/image26_transform_drag_source.png)